Iran's president seeks to downplay US oil sanctions

-Iran's president is trying to downplay U.S. sanctions targeting the country's vital oil and gas sector that are set to be imposed next month.
+Iran's president on Sunday tried to downplay U.S. sanctions targeting the country's vital oil and gas sector that are set to be restored next month.

-Hassan Rouhani says the Nov.
-4 sanctions "will have no effect" because "the U.S. has already done whatever it wanted to do."
+Speaking in Tehran University to mark the start of the academic year, Hassan Rouhani said the Nov.
+4 sanctions "will have no effect," because "the U.S. has already done whatever it wanted to do."

 Continue Reading Below